 The corporation is involved in more than 2000 open source projects and has established itself as one of the leading innovators of the Internet industry.

 |✔ Large range of free products||✘ Offers little data protection and no anonymity|

 |✔ Accurate web search thanks to powerful algorithms|

 Bing: The Microsoft product made in Google’s image

-The beta version of Microsoft’s successor to Live Search was launched in 2009, and distinguished itself through close cooperation with social networks like Facebook, Twitter, and LinkedIn.
+The beta version of Microsoft’s successor to Live Search was launched in 2009 and distinguished itself through close cooperation with social networks like Facebook, Twitter, and LinkedIn.
 By integrating other services into its web search, along with an intricately designed image search, Bing can make a case for providing search engine innovation that goes beyond that of the market leader in certain areas.
 But if you’re searching for an anonymous search engine, you won’t find it from Microsoft.
-Bing collects user data just like Google does, in order to personalize its targeted advertising.
+Bing collects user data just like Google does, to personalize its targeted advertising.

 |✔ Works closely with social networks||✘ Offers little data protection and no anonymity|

 |✔ Also offers news search|